 Our entrepreneurial trainings serve artists, creatives, students, and arts administrators.
 Customized to fit the needs of participants and partners, our intensives cover the fundamental principles of sustainability—and ultimately profitability—in the arts.
 Topics such as finance, law, marketing, and fundraising are addressed, with additional material adapted from NYFA’s popular The Profitable Artist (Allworth Press, 2018) textbook.
 Whether you’re looking for a shift in thinking, strategies for your arts/creative business, or peer networks, our entrepreneurial programs provide dynamic planning tools for building a blueprint for your creative practice or arts enterprise.

-Past participants represented organizations including Asian American Arts Alliance, Brooklyn Academy of Music, Casita Maria Center for Arts and Education, Downtown Community Television Center, Dance for PD® Mark Morris Dance Group, Gibney, Flux Factory, Jack, Museum of Chinese in America, New Jersey Symphony Orchestra, MoMA PS1, Roulette, Roxbury Arts Group, Staten Island Museum, The Juilliard School, The Public Theater, Urban Glass, among many others.
-Sign up to receive our bi-weekly NYFA News email for more information.
+Past participants represented organizations including Asian American Arts Alliance, Brooklyn Academy of Music, Casita Maria Center for Arts and Education, Downtown Community Television Center, Dance for PD® Mark Morris Dance Group, Gibney, Flux Factory, Jack, Museum of Chinese in America, New Jersey Symphony Orchestra, MoMA PS1, Roulette, Roxbury Arts Group, Staten Island Museum, The Juilliard School, The Public Theater, and Urban Glass, among many others.

 NYFA has collaborated with numerous universities and organizations, both nationally and internationally, to bring our entrepreneurial training to hundreds of artists, creatives and students.
 Partners have included American University Museum, Arts League Long Island, Art Students League, Boston University (BU), the Center for Creative Practices (in Dublin, Ireland), College Art Association (CAA), East End Arts Council, Greater Pittsburgh Arts Council, Maryland Institute College of Art (MICA), Massachusetts College of Art and Design, Oklahoma Arts Council, Performing Arts Administration – NYU Steinhardt, Pratt Institute, Rhode Island School of Design (RISD), School of Visual Arts (SVA), Spain Culture New York, Tufts University, Universidad Francisco Marroquín (in Guatemala), and many others.
 NYFA is currently working with New York State Council on the Arts (NYSCA) to provide programs throughout New York State.
 Learn more about our current and recent Educational Partnerships.